mondyjosh/ansible/README.md

 Workstation configuration for mondyjosh, powered by [Ansible](https://docs.ansible.com/)!

-This Anisible playbook aids in the rapid setup of local systems I plan on working on.
+This Ansible playbook aids in the rapid setup of local systems I plan on working on.

 ## Getting Started